Currency: GBP

 Blocks with rolling elements are an engineering development of the plain bearing block.

-Prompt, safe and uncomplicated manoeuvers can be more easily achieved if the control line can be fine tuned or released under pressure e.g. your running backstay/vang/kicker purchase, main sheet or spinnaker halyard.
+Prompt, safe and efficient manoeuvers can be more easily achieved if the control line can be fine-tuned or released under pressure, e.g. your running backstay/vang/kicker purchase, main sheet or spinnaker halyard.

 Roller Bearings are a succession of small diameter tubes or cylinders fitted into a roller 'race or cage' between the sheave and the axle.